TaraRhoseyn/TaraRhoseyn/README.md

 ### Hey 👋 I'm Tara

-I currently work as a Digital Marketing Lead who leads on accessibility & liases between technical and Communications teams.
-I'm also completing a Diploma in Development and loving every second.
+I currently work in the public sector as a lead liasion between technical and creative teams.

-I'm passionate about fullstack dev, digital transformation, accessibility and video games.
+I'm passionate about frontend dev, digital transformation and accessibility.

 ### ⚒️ Skills